ktiminis/raspberry-pi-train-display/README.md

-# NS OLED Departure Board
+# NS Train Station Departures with Raspberry Pi and I2C Display

 A real-time train departure display for Dutch Railways (NS) stations using a Raspberry Pi and I2C OLED display.